SERVICES

 Rhinoplasty is one of the oldest plastic surgery procedures, and Asian nose job surgery has made immense advances in recent times as surgeons have continued to make technical innovations such as using autologous grafts (tissue from your own body such as rib cartilage, temporalis fascia and diced cartilage fascia DCF) to create aesthetically superior Asian rhinoplasty results in a permanent manner.

 Some rhinoplasty surgeons try to generalize Asian rhinoplasty to mean reshaping noses that are bulbous, short, wide and flat.
 However, in many ways this perspective is too simplistic and limited.
-As an Asian rhinoplasty specialist, Dr. Donald Yoo prefers to take a more personalized approach to Asian rhinoplasty, customizing each procedure for the individual patient.
+As an esteemed Asian rhinoplasty specialist, Dr. Donald Yoo prefers to take a more personalized approach to Nasal Plastic Surgery, customizing each procedure for the individual patient.
+He recognizes the uniqueness of each patient and tailors every procedure accordingly, ensuring that the results align with their specific goals and characteristics, acknowledging the significance of each person’s journey towards self-confidence and self-expression.

 The lower lateral cartilage, or tip cartilage, tends to be softer and less rigid than other ethnicities, and often is shorter in overall length.
 Tip shape, size and projection is determined by the intrinsic characteristics of the tip cartilage, and these characteristics many times result in a tip that may be bulbous, wide and under-projected.
 The nostrils may also appear to “flare” due to the convexity of these cartilages.